 Sluice Valve Function

-Sluice Valve and/or Gate Valve functions strictly to either start or stop the flow.
-Gate valves are used for the water supply system and sluice valves are used for slurries.
-The gate valve is opened by lifting the gate/wedge from the flow of water, allowing all water to pass without resistance.
-The top end of the stem (connecting rod/shaft) has a hand wheel or motor to lift and drop the gate, and its bottom end has a gated circular or wedge-shaped to block the flow of water.
-It has a threaded stem; hence the valve has to turn multiple times in order to go from the open to the closed position and vice versa preventing water hammer effects.
+Sluice Valve and/or Gate Valve functions strictly to start or stop the flow.
+Gate valves are used for the water supply system, and sluice valves are used for slurries.
+The gate valve is opened by lifting the gate/wedge from the water flow, allowing all water to pass without resistance.
+The top end of the stem (connecting rod/shaft) has a hand wheel or motor to lift and drop the gate, and its bottom end has a gated circular or wedge-shaped to block the water flow.
+It has a threaded stem; hence the valve has to turn multiple times to go from the open to the closed position, preventing water hammer effects.

 Sluice Valve Parts